Shear-shape cocycles for measured laminations and ergodic theory of the earthquake flow: Future and ongoing work

+\para{Measures} To each $\PSL_2\RR$-invariant ergodic probability measure on $\QoM_g$, pushforward along $\cO\inverse$ produces a $P$-invariant ergodic probability measure on $\PoM_g$ (and vice-versa).
+An important class of such measures on the singular flat side is furnished by the Masur-Veech measure $\mu_{\sing}$ on a component of a stratum $\QoM_g(\sing)$.
+In \cite{shshII}, the authors give a geometric description of $\nu_{\sing}:=\cO\inverse_*(\mu_{\sing})$ on the corresponding ``stratum'' $\PoM_g^{\text{reg}}(\sing)$, which parallels \cite[Theorem 1.4]{MirzEQ} that on the principal stratum, $\nu_{\sing}$ disintegrates into the Weil-Petersson measure on hyperbolic surfaces and Thurston measure on laminations (up to a normalization factor).
+We give an outline of the various ingredients required to make the analogous statement for $\nu_{\sing}$ with $\sing$ arbitrary.

-\para{Measures} As discussed in Section \ref{subsec:PIL}, the piecewise-integral-linear (PIL) structure on $\SH(\lambda)$ endows it with an integer lattice and distinguished measure in the class of Lebesgue.
-For each filling $\lambda$, the integer lattice in $\SH^+(\lambda)$ restricts to an integer lattice on the fiber $\cH^+(\lambda)$ over the empty arc system due to integrality of the equations defining the piecewise-linear structure of $\Base$.
+As discussed in Section \ref{subsec:PIL}, the piecewise-integral-linear (PIL) structure on $\SH(\lambda)$ endows it with an integer lattice and distinguished measure in the class of Lebesgue.
+Indeed, for each filling $\lambda$, the integer lattice in $\SH^+(\lambda)$ restricts to an integer lattice on the fiber $\cH^+(\lambda)$ over the empty arc system due to integrality of the equations defining the piecewise-linear structure of $\Base$.
 The empty arc system corresponds to the set of $X$ on which $\lambda$ is regular, and so the PIL structure induces a measure (in the class of Lebesgue) on this regular locus.

-Using our expression for the Goldman symplectic form in shear-shape coordinates, it may be possible to identify this measure explicitly in terms of some geometrically meaningful quantity coming either from symplectic or Weil-Petersson geometry.
-For example, for maximal $\lambda$ the main result of \cite{BonSoz} implies this measure is (a constant multiple of) the Weil-Petersson volume element.
+We identify the kernel of the Goldman symplectic form restricted to regular loci as tangent to certain ``hyperbolic Schiffer deformations" associated to each even-gon in the complement of $\lambda$.
+These directions admit explicit descriptions as weight systems on a snug train track for $\lambda$ \cite[Appendix]{BW:symplectic} which can be reinterpreted as $1$-forms on regular loci obtained as the differentials of coordinate functions.
+Using our formula for the Goldman symplectic form restricted to regular loci, we identify the pullback of the Lebesgue measure on the fiber $\cH(\lambda)$ over the empty arc system with an analytic volume form obtained as a wedge power of the restricted symplectic form then wedged together with the distinguished $1$-forms associated to the kernel.

-Using snug train tracks, one can define a Thurston measure on the space $\ML(\sing)$ of polygonal measured laminations of a given topological type.
+Using snug train tracks, one can define a $\sing$-Thurston measure on the space $\ML(\sing)$ of polygonal measured laminations of a given topological type.
 While this is essentially Lebesgue measure in train track coordinates for the ``measure $+$ Hausdorff'' topology, it is not locally finite in the usual topology on $\ML(S)$.
-That said, integrating the snug Thurston measure against the one on the regular locus defined above should still yield a ``Lebesgue'' measure $\nu_{(\sing)}$ on $\PoM_g(\sing)$, just as one can recover the Lebesgue measure on $\CC^n$ from Lebesgue measure on $\RR^n$ and $(i\RR)^n$.
+We then construct natural train track coordinate charts that give local measurable trivializations of $\PoM_g(\sing)$ and exhibit $\nu_{\sing}$ as the product of $\sing$-Thurston measure and the Weil-Petersson type volume form.